Asphalt Shingle Recycling in Wisconsin: What Happens to Your Old Roof

 Every year, thousands of tons of asphalt shingles are recycled into the roads we drive on, cutting carbon, saving money, and keeping waste out of landfills.
 And if you're in Dane County, you’re already part of one of the most effective roofing recycling programs in the country.

-At Sun Vault Roofing, we think you should feel proud when your old roof becomes part of something bigger: like roads, highways, and community infrastructure.
+At Sun Vault Roofing, we think you should feel proud when your old roof becomes part of something bigger, like roads, highways, and community infrastructure.
 In Dane County, your shingles enter a well-established recycling system that turns waste into new roads.

 Are Asphalt Shingles Sustainable?
 What Wisconsin Homeowners Should Know